How to End Perfectionism

 Perfection kills creativity, authenticity and let’s face it, it doesn’t feel good inside.
+If you wonder how to stop being a perfectionist in relationships or in any of your life, you are not alone.
 Freedom from the inner critic and what others think is where you will find peace and the ability to be more of your beautiful self.
 The fears are not real and it only takes testing them to find out that there are no rules except the ones you create.
-With self-care, and plenty of love, the inner-perfectionist voice will become nothing more than a whisper.
+With self-care and plenty of love, the inner-perfectionist voice will become nothing more than a whisper.
 You now know how to end perfectionism; you just have to put it into practice.

-If you know that ending perfectionism would make you much happier, book a Clearing Energy Blocks Session to release perfectionism and finally feel free.
+If you know that ending perfectionism would make you much happier, book a Clearing Energy Blocks Session with Shanna Lee speaker, author and celebrity manifestation coach – to release perfectionism and finally feel free.